-There is method to the madness, and although it might not make sense to you, keep the children in their prescribed groups.
-Most of them will know which group they are in, but some won’t and others will just play up.
-Put the group list in a visible place, or write them on the board.
+There is method to seating plans – keep the children in their prescribed groups.
+Most of the children will know which group they are in, but some won’t and others will test a supply teacher’s behaviour management.
+Put the group list in a visible place, or write them on the board if necessary.

 – Have fun ideas for time fillers

 There are always times of the day when you will need to fill short gaps, such as when a session finishes early or assembly is running late.
 It’s always worth having a few entertaining ideas.